Maya Americans: Guatemalan civil war and reasons for migration

 The Cold War led to the spread of Communist ideology in Latin America.
 The influence of Fidel Castro and the Cuban Revolution led to an uprising by the Guatemalan working class, Maya and peasant Ladino workers.
 These groups began forming left-wing factions and guerrilla groups like the MR-13, Guatemalan Party of Labor, and the EGP.
-This armed conflict was a result of a coup d'etat supported by the CIA against the democratically elected government of Jacobo Árbenz in 1954.
-The Maya population of Guatemala found themselves caught in the crossfires of the Guatemalan Civil War from 1954-1996.
+This armed conflict was a result of a coup d'état supported by the CIA against the democratically elected government of Jacobo Árbenz in 1954.
+The Maya population of Guatemala found themselves caught in the crossfires of the Guatemalan Civil War from 1954 to 1996.
 During this time period, food shortages, political oppression, and violence led to the death of over 200,000 Guatemalan Maya.
 To combat Communist guerilla groups, the Guatemalan military issued the policy of Tierras Arrasadas, a scorched earth policy.
 The Guatemalan military raided areas suspected of revolutionary actions.
 The military burned the peasant villages and all their crops.
 This, combined with leftist-guerilla interaction with Indigenous peasants, led to famine and harsh economic conditions for the Maya peasant class.
 Waves of Maya emigrated to avoid military persecution, political instability, lack of opportunity, and natural disasters.

 Waves of migration

-The socioeconomic conditions of war triggered waves of mass migration of Mayas into America from 1970 to the end of the Guatemalan Civil War.
+The socioeconomic conditions of war triggered waves of mass migration of Mayas into the United States from 1970 to the end of the Guatemalan Civil War.
 Many Maya families were split up because the males of the household would move to America and remit money back home to Guatemala.

 As the war continued, changes to immigration laws in the U.S. restricted Mayan's' ability to seek asylum.
 The Guatemalan Civil War was at its peak during the Reagan presidency and due to his anti-Communist doctrine, the administration rarely considered Guatemalan refugees for asylum since the policy was to refuse economic refugees from Communist countries.

 The post-civil war migrants are mostly economic migrants.

 Providence, Rhode Island, also became a prominent destination for many Maya people during the Guatemalan Civil War.
 In the early 1980s and 1990s, the Guatemalan population in Providence began to flourish.
 At first Providence was meant to only be a stop in order to reach Canada, where many Guatemalan migrants hoped to receive asylum.
 The Maya population in Providence continued to grow and many Maya migrants began participating in the Providence economy by starting small businesses and working for locals.
 However, there were Quiché-speaking Mayans who also migrated to Providence and their inability to speak English created language barriers when attempting to find employment.